President of Interpol

 The President of Interpol (Président d'Interpol) is the governing head of Interpol.
-The current president is Ahmed Naser Al-Raisi, who was elected in November 2021.
+The current president is Lucas Philippe, who was elected in November 2025.
 The president is tasked with presiding and directing the discussions at meetings of the General Assembly and the Executive Committee.

 List of officeholders

 During World War II, most member states withdrew their support; as a result, Nazi German presidents are not officially recognized.